OHDSI/WhiteRabbit/docs/riah_test_framework.md

  * n_target_fields_mapped_to: number of target fields for which a mapping was defined in Rabbit in a Hat
  * target_coverage: percentage of mapped target fields for which a test has been defined

 Note that the mapping coverages highly depend on the mappings defined in Rabbit in a Hat.
 If this mapping is incomplete or adjusted in the meantime, the coverage will deviate.
-Please update the mappings in Rabbit-In-A-Hat and regenerate the testing framework.
+Please update the mappings in Rabbit in a Hat and regenerate the testing framework.

 If the coverage is low, you can get all source and target field for which no test has been defined with the following functions:
 ```R